naacl-org/naacl-2022-website/_pages/program/keynotes.md

 ![Luke Zettlemoyer](/assets/images/keynotes/Luke_Zettlemoyer.jpg){: .align-center}

 Luke Zettlemoyer is a Professor in the Paul G. Allen School of Computer Science & Engineering at the University of Washington, and a Research Scientist at Meta.
 His research focuses on empirical methods for natural language semantics, and involves designing machine learning algorithms, introducing new tasks and datasets, and, most recently, studying how to best develop self-supervision signals for pre-training.
 His honors include being named an ACL Fellow as well as winning a PECASE award, an Allen Distinguished Investigator award, and multiple best paper awards.

+## SRW Panel Discussion for Starting Researchers
+{: #panel-starting-researchers}

+**Time:** Tuesday, July 12, 10:45--12:15

+How do you choose promising research questions?
+How do you build and manage collaborations?
+In this panel discussion you will hear from experienced NLP researchers about these topics and more.
+You will also have the opportunity to ask questions.
+The panel discussion is targeted at early-year PhD students, Masters students, and others who are near the beginning of their research careers.